Skip to content

 3D Vision

 How a child looks does not necessarily reflect how the child sees.
-Often surgery creates a false sense of security: the eyes are cosmetically aligned, but 3D Vision is still poor or absent.
-For this reason, we recommend a 3D evaluation for all patients who have had strabismus surgery in the past even if the eyes now appear normal.
+Often, surgery creates a false sense of security: the eyes are cosmetically aligned, but 3D Vision is still poor or absent.
+For this reason, we recommend a 3D evaluation for all patients who have had strabismus surgery in the past, even if the eyes now appear normal.

 The brain should combine the information from the two eyes.
 We call this process fusion.
 Fusion is the glue that holds the eyes in alignment.
-The better 3D vision is, the stronger fusion is.
+The better the 3D vision is, the stronger the fusion is.
 Without fusion, strabismus surgery is merely cosmetic, and the need for multiple surgeries increases.

 When successful, the latest technologies in 3D strabismus treatment allow drivers to drive, golfers to golf, hitters to hit, and learners to learn: all in a more stable, predictable 3D world.